Independent Auditor's Report to the Members of Supreme Holdings & Hospitality(India) Limited

 2. As required by Section 143(3) of the Act we report that:

-c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account;
+(c) the balance sheet the statement of profit and loss and the statement of cash flowsdealt with by this Report are in agreement with the books of account;

-f) With respect to the adequacy of the internal financial controls over financialreporting of the Company with reference to these Standalone Ind AS financial statementsand the operating effectiveness of such controls refer to our separate Report in "Annexure B";
+(f) with respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate report in "Annexure B"; and

 i.
 The Company does not have any pending litigations which would impact its financialposition.